 Remove the stems from the tomatoes and chiles and quarter the tomatoes and onion.

-Preheat 1 tbsp. oil to medium hot.
-Cook the tomatoes, onion, chile and garlic until they start to brown, about 10 minutes.
+Preheat 1 tbsp. oil to medium-hot.
+Cook the tomatoes, onion, habaneros, and garlic until they start to brown, about 10 minutes.

 Blend with the salt, vinegar.